bbauska/JS-Eloquent/README.md

 it.
 The set of variables visible inside a function is determined by the place of that function in the program text.
-All variables from blocks *around* a function's definition are visible---meaning both those in function bodies that enclose it and those at the top level of the program.
-This approach to variable visibility is called *lexical scoping*.
+All variables from blocks
+<i>around</i> a function's definition are visible---meaning both those in
+function bodies that enclose it and those at the top level of the program.
+This approach to variable visibility is called <i>lexical scoping</i>.

 People who have experience with other programming languages might expect that any block of code between braces produces a new local environment.